Cheapest online supermarkets 2022

 Complain if your online food shopping order is late or wrong

 Now, we're not saying you should complain if your delivery is a minute late, or if they've given you four bananas instead of three.
-But if there's a significant error with your order, or they've delivered it way outside of the slot you booked, you're well within your rights to complain.
+But if there's a significant error with your order, or they've delivered it way outside the slot you booked, you're within your rights to complain.

-There are no hard and fast rules saying what the supermarkets will do to make it up to you, but if you're persistent enough, you stand a good chance of getting some kind of discount or refund.
+There are no hard and fast rules saying what the supermarkets will do to make it up to you.
+But, if you're persistent enough, you stand a good chance of getting some kind of discount or refund.

 -